totalhack/zillion/README.md

   from a "date" column
 * Save and share report specifications
 * Utilize ad hoc or public datasources, tables, and fields to enrich reports
-* Query your warehouse with natural language (NLP extension)
+* Plan and answer warehouse questions with a natural language agent
-* Leverage AI to bootstrap your warehouse configurations (NLP extension)

 **Table of Contents**